avestura/walg-docker/README.md

 # WALG Docker

-A Dockerfile for WAL-G and Postgres bundled with WAL-G and Google's Brotli
+A Dockerfile for WAL-G and Postgres each bundled with Google's Brotli